Would you rather listen instead? Click here for a the 5-minute audio recording

 Once a year, take your phone and record every room in your house.
 Open the drawers, scan over your jewelry, through your closets, and all of your electronics.
 You can talk through it and explain what it is, how much it cost (if you remember) or where you bought it.
 Then head out to your garage or shed if you have one and do the same in there.

 This doesn't have to be professional quality.
 Keep it simple.
 If you have nothing and you do something, you've already won!
 Do each room separately to quickly find the video later, unless you have a small home or rooms.

 Get up close and personal with serial numbers if they aren't listed on the receipts.
 For any expensive items and electronics, I snap a photo of the receipt and store it in Evernote in a Receipts folder.
-I've gone back so many times to see how much we paid for something, where we purchased it, or to recall a service provider.
+I've gone back many times to see how much we paid for something, where we purchased it, or recall a service provider.

-This video inventory is helpful if something happens in your home and you have to file an insurance report.
+This video inventory is helpful if something happens in your home and you must file an insurance report.
 Most people wouldn't remember everything they had, especially in a stressful situation.
 Storing this video in the cloud, where no one (hopefully) ever has to see it, will give you peace of mind and speed up the process if you have a reason to file a claim.

 Do this once a year between Christmas and New Year's or annually when you renew your insurance policy.

 Using a Video Inventory to donate or offload items